 FAQ’S

-• One of the largest ski areas in Austria.
-408 km of slopes
+• One of the largest ski areas in Austria with 408 km of slopes

 • Large variety in slopes for all skill levels, from beginners to very advanced skiers

-• Ski area consists of Kaprun, Zell am See, Saalbach/Hinterglemm, Leogang and Fieberbrunn
+• The ski area consists of Kaprun, Zell am See, Saalbach/Hinterglemm, Leogang and Fieberbrunn

 • Great for ski safaris

-• Kaprun has a glacier, always good snow conditions
+• Kaprun has a glacier, thus ensuring snow reliability and consistently optimal snow conditions

 • Known for its off-piste possibilities and variety